 What’s the difference between the medications?

 Check with your doctor if you have not taken treatment before.
 This will usually depend on the treatments, if any, you have already tried, the suitability of each medication, and your clinical history.
-For example if you find it difficult to swallow medication then it is advisable to avoid the tablets.

 Are there different side effects?